 Wigwams are a specific type of dwellings used by the Native American tribes.
 Such houses were mostly used by the Native Indians living in the Northeast regions of the modern-day United States.
 These weren’t permanent dwellings and were rather used as temporary shelters.

-The basic structure of a wigwam comprises of arched poles, typically made of wood.
+The basic structure comprises of arched poles, typically made of wood.
 A skeleton formed by conjoining these poles was then covered up using a variety of materials.

 Native Indians would use animal hides, blankets, grass, brush, bark and reeds in covering up the basic pole structure.
 The dome-shaped wigwams were usually 8 to 10 feet tall.
 In their width, they were about 12 – 14 feet.
 This provided ample space for Native Indian families to live inside the wigwams.

 A circular area of 12 to 14 feet was designated and marked on the ground.
 Nearly 15 to 20 holes were then dug along the perimeter of this circle.
 Long branches of flexible trees were placed in these holes and then arched to join together at the top.
 This created the dome-shaped arched roof of the wigwam.

 Next, the Indian tribes used strong bark fibers to lash together the poles.
 Then sheets of birch were tied to the poles to create a basic roof.
 Once the roof was in place, the Indians would add grass, mats, reed, blankets, hides and other materials for additional layers.

 Wigwam is a word from the language of the Abenaki tribe.
 In the language of the tribe, it simply means ‘house’.
 The word ‘wigwam’ was used by many Native Indian tribes in the Northeast woodlands to describe their homes.